Oxford-Bee-Ops/sensor_core/README.md

 ### USER FLOW - BASIC SENSING USING SUPPORTED SENSORS
+The following is a basic step-by-step guide which can be substantially automated when you come to deploy lots of devices!

 - Physically build your Raspberry Pi and attach your chosen sensors.
 - Install an SD card with the Raspberry Pi OS and power up your RPI.
     - In the RaspberryPi Imager, make sure you enable SSH access and include default Wifi config for easy access.
-- Copy keys.env, system.cfg, fleet_config.py and run_sensor_core.py from the SensorCore repo `/example` folder to your own computer / dev environment / git project.
+- Copy the files in the SensorCore repo `/example` folder to your own computer / dev environment / git project.
 - Edit **keys.env**:
     - Set `cloud_storage_key` to enable access to your Azure Storage accounts (see notes in keys.env)
     - Do not check keys.env into Git - you should keep this keys file somewhere secure.